 Risks of Fake Payment Scams

 Fake payment tricks may look harmless on the surface, but the damage runs deeper than a single lost sale.
-They put individuals, businesses, and even the larger digital payment system at risk.
+They put individuals, businesses, and even the larger digital payment systems at risk.

 Direct Financial Losses